Bambisanani Partnership

 Mnyakanya High School in Nkandla serves one of KwaZulu-Natal's most deprived rural communities Mnyakanya High School was opened by Nelson Mandela and in 2004.
 The school serves a vast area and many students walk two hours to and from school each day.
 Mnyakanya has 850 students.

-A fundamental aim of the partnership has been to create ‘two way’ learning between both countries with a focus on ‘working together and learning together’.
-Over the past 15 years, more than 10,000 students from the UK and South Africa have participated in Bambisanani Partnership activities.
-For example, the projects and programmes ‘Leadership through Sport’, 'Sports Festivals’ 'Cycling to Success’, ‘Literacy through Sport’, ‘Numeracy through Sport’, ‘Art through Sport’, ‘Learning through Football’ (Premier Skills), ‘International Athletics Challenge’ and the joint training of Physical Education teachers and Sports Coaches.
+A fundamental aim of the partnership has been to create 'two way' learning between both countries with a focus on 'working together and learning together'.
+For example, the projects and programmes 'Leadership through Sport', 'Sports Festivals' 'Cycling to Success', 'Literacy through Sport', 'Numeracy through Sport', 'Art through Sport', 'Learning through Football' (Premier Skills), 'International Athletics Challenge' and the joint training of Physical Education teachers and Sports Coaches.

 History

 2006–2010

 The Bambisanani Partnership began in 2006 when David Geldart, Assistant Headteacher at St. Mary's Catholic High School, Menston first visited Mnyakanya High School.
-In the same year Lucas Dube, Principal of Mnyakanya School visited St. Mary’s School.
-Fundraising began in earnest to develop the partnership with support from members of the Kaiser Chiefs - former St. Mary’s students.
+In the same year Lucas Dube, Principal of Mnyakanya School visited St. Mary's School.
+Fundraising began in earnest to develop the partnership with support from members of the Kaiser Chiefs – former St. Mary's students.

 In 2007, David Geldart returned to Mnyakanya with two Sixth form pupils.
 The purpose of the week-long visit was to develop the partnership and conduct joint leadership training with South African students, sport assistants, educators and volunteers.

 In 2008, St. Mary's students and staff visited South Africa.
-Students from both Mnyakanya and St. Mary’s worked collaboratively to plan and deliver a large community sports festival for primary school children.
+Students from both Mnyakanya and St. Mary's worked collaboratively to plan and deliver a large community sports festival for primary school children.
 The festival was attended by Armichand Rajbansi, KZN Minister for Sport.
-The group were also visited by Ina Cronje, KZN Minister of Education who also visited St. Mary’s School when visiting the UK in the same year.
+The group were also visited by Ina Cronje, KZN Minister of Education who also visited St. Mary's School when visiting the UK in the same year.

-In 2009,‘Bambisanani Enterprises’, a student led social enterprise was established in both St. Mary's and Mnyakanya High School to both develop entrepreneurial skills and raise funds for the partnership.
+In 2009,'Bambisanani Enterprises', a student led social enterprise was established in both St. Mary's and Mnyakanya High School to both develop entrepreneurial skills and raise funds for the partnership.
 For example, Zulu students produced and sourced local products, such as indigenous crafts to be sold in the UK.
 The work of Bambisanani Enterprises was highlighted by the Yorkshire Young People's Enterprise Forum.
 The 14 St. Mary's pupils who visited South Africa in March 2009 received the inaugural Certificate of Excellence Group Award from the Diana Award for their outstanding volunteering and leadership.
 The award was presented by Ester Rantzen CBE.